Parviz Fattah: Early life and education

-Born in Urmia in 1961, he has the license of Civil engineering from Sharif University of Technology, a master's degree in systems engineering from Amirkabir University of Technology in Tehran and PhD from Imam Hossein University in Tehran.
+Born in Urmia in 1961, he has the license of civil engineering from Sharif University of Technology, a master's degree in systems engineering from Amirkabir University of Technology in Tehran and PhD from Imam Hossein University in Tehran.

 Career

 Fattah was appointed energy minister in 2005 and approved by the Majlis with 194 votes in favor.
 He was in office until 2009.
-Then he became the executive director of the foundation, Bonyad Taavon Sepah, which is the IRGC's cooperative foundation He was also named deputy commander of the IRGC's construction body, Khatam ol Anbia.
+He then became the executive director of Bonyad Taavon Sepah, which is the IRGC's cooperative foundation.
+He was also named deputy commander of the IRGC's construction body, Khatam ol Anbia.

+Activities

+During his leadership of the Mostazafan Foundation, Parviz Fattah oversaw several infrastructure projects, notably the opening of Lot 2 of the Tehran–Shomal Freeway—a 15.5 km section—in July 2023, which reduced the travel distance between Tehran and the northern regions.
+He was also involved in the construction and operation of the Alborz Tunnel and other return routes within the same freeway section.

+In the fields of social welfare and housing, Fattah directed resources toward the National Housing Movement, including allocating land for housing projects.
+He also announced plans to provide 14,000 houses to households with two disabled members through the foundation’s programs.

+In July 2019, Fattah was appointed head of the Execution of Imam Khomeini's Order (EIKO).

+During his tenure, Setad implemented housing and welfare programs, including contributions to the National Housing Movement and assistance for low-income households.
+The organization also played a role in Iran’s COVID-19 response by funding medical supplies and supporting vaccination campaigns.

 Sanctions

 The US Treasury Department put sanctions on Fattah in December 2010 due to his activities in the Bonyad Taavon Sepah that provides services to the IRGC.
 He was also sanctioned by the U.S. Treasury in November 2020 for his connections to Supreme Leader Ali Khamenei.